Sunak says he is up for the fight on illegal Channel crossings

 Standing behind a lectern emblazoned with the slogan "stop the boats", Mr Sunak confirmed the planned new law, which will see illegal migrants deported within "weeks", would apply retrospectively to everyone arriving in the UK illegally from Tuesday.

-He said he knew there would be a debate about the toughness of measures but the government had tried "every other way" of preventing the crossings and they had not worked.
+He said he knew there would be a debate about the toughness of the Illegal Immigration Bill but the government had tried "every other way" of preventing the crossings and they had not worked.

 While he admitted it was a "complicated problem" with no single "silver bullet" to fix it, he said he would not be standing there if he did not think he could deliver.

+The government believes stopping small boats is a key issue for voters and Mr Sunak has made it one of his top five priorities.

-Shadow home secretary Yvette Cooper said serious action was needed to stop small boat crossings, but said the government's plans risked "making the chaos worse".
+Speaking during a divisive debate in the Commons, shadow home secretary Yvette Cooper said serious action was needed to stop small boat crossings, but said the government's plans risked "making the chaos worse".

-Opposition MPs and charities have criticised the proposals, with some saying they are not lawful.
+Opposition MPs attacked the legislation one after another, with some saying it was unlawful, while others suggested it would not work in practice.

+But Tory MPs backed their home secretary as they took turns to welcome the move, in a debate which showed how Mr Sunak planned to corner Labour on the issue.

 In a letter to MPs, Ms Braverman said there was "more than a 50% chance" that the legislation was incompatible with the European Convention on Human Rights (ECHR).

-But Mr Sunak said he believed it would not be necessary for the UK to leave the ECHR and said the government believed it was acting in compliance with it and "meeting our international obligations".
+But at a Downing Street news conference, Mr Sunak said he believed it would not be necessary for the UK to leave the ECHR and said the government believed it was acting in compliance with it and "meeting our international obligations".

+He said part of the problem was people making one claim "then down the line they can make another claim, and then another claim" and said the UK cannot have a system which could be taken advantage of.

+The deterrent effect of the new legislation could be "quite powerful quite quickly", he added.